Seasonal Cycles :: Release into Fall

 blog post seasonal cycles release into fall jennifer raye

 And now I’m here, at home, with the comfort of a hot teapot, wrapped in blankets as I listen to the rain.
-I can hear the leaves outside; brown, orange and red, as they’re swept away by the wind into a fury of chaos and beauty.
+I can hear the leaves outside; brown, orange and red, as the wind sweeps them away into a fury of chaos and beauty.

 Sometimes the land will speak to you — if you listen.

-We can see release everywhere — demonstrated by the trees — their natural loss of leaves shows us that letting go is a natural part of our existence.
-The trees don’t die, they simply draw their energy inward preparing for a period of growth where their inner resources become more important than their external expression.
+We can see release everywhere — as demonstrated by the trees — their natural shedding of leaves shows that letting go is a natural part of our existence.
+The trees don’t die; they draw their energy inward, preparing for a period of growth in which their inner resources become more important than their external expression.

 Chinese Medicine, Ayurveda, Autumn, and the Metal Element

 The fall is a time for focusing, gathering, and collecting.
-After the height of summer which emphasizes activity and external connection we now have the opportunity to turn inward and move slower.
-This is also a great time of year to reflect on letting go both psychologically and physically.
+After the height of summer, which emphasizes activity and external connection, we now have the opportunity to turn inward and move more slowly.
+This is also a great time of year to reflect on letting go, both psychologically and physically.
 Just as the trees lose their leaves this time of year, we may also feel the need to let go of what is no longer serving us.

 Check out the video to learn more:

 In particular, autumn is an important time to do a cleanse.
-This is especially true if you know you have weakness in the Lungs and/or the Large Intestine.
-Doing a cleanse in the fall is different than doing one in the spring, as your diet will most likely be heavier and richer when you’re finished cleansing in order to support you as you move into the colder months.
+This is especially true if you know you have a weakness in the Lungs and/or the Large Intestine.
+Doing a cleanse in the fall is different from doing one in the spring, as your diet will most likely be heavier and richer when you’re finished cleansing, to support you as you move into the colder months.

 Lung, Large Intestine and Vata

-In the Traditional Chinese medical system, this season is related to the metal element, the Lung, the Large Intestine and the skin and hair.
-According to Ayurveda the medical system of yoga “vata” increases in the fall.
-Vata has a light, dry and cold energy so we can find ourselves more restless, dry or ungrounded this time of year.
+In the Traditional Chinese medical system, this season is associated with the metal element, the Lung, the Large Intestine, and the skin and hair.
+According to Ayurveda, the medical system of yoga, “vata” increases in the fall.
+Vata has a light, dry and cold energy, so we can find ourselves more restless, dry or ungrounded this time of year.

 The Lung is considered the most sensitive organ and is very closely connected to immunity.
 So working with practices and remedies that support immunity will be helpful.

-The Large Intestine is also important this time of year so doing a colon cleanse or a cleanse that has a focus on fiber is a great idea.
-Something as simple as having warm stewed apples in the morning is a great start.
+The Large Intestine is also important this time of year, so doing a colon cleanse or a fibre-focused cleanse is a great idea.
+Something as simple as having warm stewed apples for breakfast is a great start.

 Constipation and other bowel issues can lead to many more health concerns.
-It’s very common for issues in the colon to show up in skin problems, mucus buildup, allergies, and mood concerns.
-If you want more info about those issues check out my other videos like how to heal and strengthen your digestion.
+It’s very common for issues in the colon to manifest as skin problems, mucus buildup, allergies, and mood concerns.
+If you want more info about those issues, check out my other videos, like how to heal and strengthen your digestion.

 Food for Autumn

 Autumn is a time to gather our energy and store up for winter.
-It’s a good idea to increase heavier and warm foods and eat more nourishing healthy oils.
-It’s a time to eat natural foods that are moistening, and have sweet, sour, and salty flavors.
-Aromatic and warming herbs and spices are great as long as they are not “outward moving”.
+It’s a good idea to increase intake of heavier, warmer foods and eat more nourishing, healthy oils.
+It’s a time to eat natural foods that are moistening and have sweet, sour, and salty flavours.
+Aromatic and warming herbs and spices are great as long as they are not “outward-moving”.
 Root vegetables and sour foods like sauerkraut, olives, pickles, aduki beans, rosehip tea, vinegar, and yogurt are great options.

 Self Massage